databobek/RimworldBeyondOurReach/About/readme.md

 ### Fire Control Computers
 Since I'm the inventor of this mod (developed by legodude17), I couldn't leave it unattended.
 It's integrated in the following way:
-* Ultratech Fire Control Tower is now considered Generation 1 and uses Starsteel to be built
+* Ultratech Fire Control Tower is now considered Generation 1 and uses sunsteel to be built
 * Quasar Fire Control Tower is now Generation 2 and has a new texture to fit to it
 * Enigmatic Fire Control Tower is introduced to Generation 3 as mockery of the Archotech Fire Control Tower (both are the same in function, but Archotech can be received as reward).